 Amaya and William Hill Merger Shelved

-Discussions of a Amaya and William Hill Merger Shelvedpotential merger between the Canadian iGaming corporation Amaya and UK-based betting operator William Hill have come to an end.
+Discussions of a potential merger between the Canadian iGaming corporation Amaya and UK-based betting operator William Hill have come to an end.
 The notion of a merger has been abandoned after Parvus Asset Management, a major shareholder based in the UK, voiced its objections over the potential deal.

 This news follows an earlier announcement that William Hill and Amaya had been involved in discussions around a potential union.
 The two companies released a statement amid these talks, with William Hill mentioning that it had been searching for ways in which to diversify the gaming products it offers its players and thus expand its ventures.